Gregorythe7771st/Its-kind-of-like-a-game-engine-but-only-because-i-have-nothing-else-to-refer-to-it-with/README.md

 changes the value of a variable

 goto <line>
-changes the line the programm is on to <line>
+changes the line the program is on to the line

 if <expression> goto <line>
 if the expression is true it changes the line the program is on to <line>